Computing Individual Discrete Logarithms Faster in GF$(p^n)$ with the NFS-DL Algorithm: Introduction

 The $\alpha$ parameter measures the gap between polynomial time ($L_Q[\alpha=0, c]=\log^c Q$) and exponential time ($L_Q[\alpha=1,c] = Q^c$).
 When $c$ is implicit, or obvious from the context, we simply write $L_Q[\alpha]$.
 When the complexity relates to an algorithm for a prime field $\FF_p$, we write $L_p[\alpha, c]$. \paragraph{Large prime fields.} Many improvements for computing discrete logarithms first concerned prime fields.
 The first subexponential DL algorithm in prime fields was due to Adleman \cite{Adleman79} and had a complexity of $L_p[1/2,2]$.
 In 1986, Coppersmith, Odlyzko and Schroeppel \cite{CopOdlSch86} introduced a new algorithm (COS), of complexity $L_p[1/2, 1]$.
 They computed individual DL \cite[\S 6]{CopOdlSch86} in $L_p[1/2, 1/2]$ in two steps (finding a boot of medium-sized primes, then finding relations of logarithms in the database for each medium prime).
 In these two algorithms, the factor basis was quite large (the smoothness bound was $L_p[1/2, 1/2]$ in both cases), providing a much faster individual DL compared to relation collection and linear algebra.
 This is where the common belief that individual logarithms are easy to find (and have a negligible cost compared with the prior relation collection and linear algebra phases) comes from.

-In 1993, Gordon \cite{Gordon93} proposed the first version of NFS--DL algorithm for prime fields $\FF_p$ with asymptotic complexity $L_p[1/3, 9^{1/3}\simeq 2.08]$. \iftoggle{fullv}{ Gordon's $L_p[1/3]$ algorithm is interesting for very large values of $p$, that were not yet targets for discrete logarithm computations in the nineties.
-Buhler, H. Lenstra and Pomerance \cite{BLP93} estimated the crossover point between 100 and 150 decimal digits, i.e. between 330 and 500 bits. }{} However, with the $L_p[1/3]$ algorithm there are new difficulties, among them the individual DL phase.
+In 1993, Gordon \cite{Gordon93} proposed the first version of NFS--DL algorithm for prime fields $\FF_p$ with asymptotic complexity $L_p[1/3, 9^{1/3}\simeq 2.08]$.
+However, with the $L_p[1/3]$ algorithm there are new difficulties, among them the individual DL phase.
 In this $L_p[1/3]$ algorithm, many fewer logarithms of small elements are known, because of a smaller smoothness bound (in $L_p[1/3]$ instead of $L_p[1/2]$).
 The relation collection is shortened, explaining the $L_p[1/3]$ running time.
 But in the individual DL phase, since some non-small elements in the decomposition of the target have an unknown logarithm, a dedicated sieving and linear algebra phase is done for each of them.
 Gordon estimated the running-time of individual DL computation to be $L_p[1/3, 9^{1/3} \simeq 2.08]$, i.e. \emph{the same as the first two phases}.
 In 1998, Weber \cite[\S 6]{EC:Weber98} compared the NFS--DL algorithm to the COS algorithm for a 85 decimal digit prime and made the same observation about individual DL cost.